Holographic approach to thermalization in general anisotropic theories: The late time saturation

-Near the saturation in the small $R$ limit, the analysis is different from the large $R$ case as follows.
-In the large $R$ limit, the tip the extremal surface in the pure black hole geometry $y_b$ is exponentially close to the horizon $y_h$ in a way that $h(y_b)\propto e^{-2\gamma R}$.
+In the small $R$ limit, the analysis of saturation behaviors will be different from the large $R$ case to be explained as follows.
+In the large $R$ limit, the tip of the extremal surface in the pure black hole geometry, $y_b$ is exponentially close to the horizon $y_h$ where $h(y_b)\propto e^{-2\gamma R}$.
 However, in the small $R$ limit, $y_b \ll y_h$ giving $h(y_b) \simeq 1$.
-Moreover, we will have the same relation between $y_b$ and $y_c$ as in the large $R$ limit (\ref{ybyc}) with the different $d_1$ to account for the fact that $h(y_b) \simeq 1$.
-Also, the small $\delta$ expansion of $\Delta A_{\Gamma}$ has the same powers of $\delta$ in the leading order of $\delta$ as in (\ref{deltaA}).
-In the end, the same saturation behavior in time for the extremal surface as in ({\ref{deltaA_s_text}}) is found in the small $R$.
+Moreover, we should have the same relation between $y_b$ and $y_c$ as in the large $R$ limit (\ref{ybyc}) but with the different $d_1$ to account for the fact that $h(y_b) \simeq 1$.
+Also, in the small $\delta$ expansion of $\Delta A_{\Gamma}$, the power of $\delta$ in the leading order is the same as in (\ref{deltaA}).
+In the end, the same saturation behavior as in ({\ref{deltaA_s_text}}) is found in the small $R$.
 The saturation time $t_s$ is different from what is obtained in the large $R$ limit.
-Having the analytical expression of $t_s$ as a function of $R$ resides in the exact solution of $y(\rho)$ in pure hyperscaling violating Lifshitz spacetime with anisotropic scaling in the spatial coordinates.
-Thus, the exact solution we find is the case of $a_y=2$ as we have discussed in (\ref{exact_text}).
+Having the analytical expression of $t_s$ as a function of $R$ resides in the exact solution of $y(\rho)$ in pure hyperscaling violating Lifshitz spacetime with anisotropic scalings in spatial coordinates.
+An exact solution can be found for $a_y=2$ as we have discussed in (\ref{exact_text}).
 With the relation of $y_b$ and $R$ in (\ref{yb_R}), (\ref{ts}) instead gives, \be t_s\simeq \frac{2}{a_0}\left(\frac{a_1^2 R^2}{4}\right)^{\frac{a_0}{2 a_1}}\, \ee for small $R$.
 This nontrivial power-law dependence of $R$ on the saturation time scale $t_s$ brings in an interesting probe of the systems toward thermalization with different sizes $R$.
 Moreover for small $R$, since $a_1$ is always positive, the saturation time $t_s$ becomes larger (smaller) as $a_1$ increases (decreases).